everscale-org/docs/src/Standard/TIP-4/core-description.md

 The concept of Free Software predates open source.
 Richard Stallman has started the free-software movement in 1983 with a launch of GNU Project while open-source movement has been derived from Free Software only in 1998.

 To clarify, the Free Software is not in conflict with Open Source.
 As explained below it follows all the same principles and the differences seems more ideological.
 Yet TON project did not have any problem with open-source nature of it software.
 It is all open sourced.
 The problem was exactly about the Freedom of people to use it.
 That is why Free TON is heavily influenced by Free Software movement.
-Declaration of Decentralisation is, in many ways, inspired by Stallman’s “The GNU Manifesto” [1].
+Declaration of Decentralisation is, in many ways, inspired by Stallman’s «The GNU Manifesto»[^1].

-In “Why Open Source misses the point of Free Software” Stallman writes among other things: “The terms “free software” and “open source” stand for almost the same range of programs.
+In «Why Open Source misses the point of Free Software» Stallman writes among other things: «The terms «free software» and «open source» stand for almost the same range of programs.
 However, they say different things about those programs, based on different values.
 The free software movement campaigns for freedom for the users of computing; it is a movement for freedom and justice.
 By contrast, the open source idea values mainly practical advantage and does not campaign for principles.
-This is why we do not agree with open source, and do not use that term.”[2]
+This is why we do not agree with open source, and do not use that term»[^2].

 It seems Free TON is in agreement with this line of thought.
 While all our software is open source it is the Freedom to run the software what has launched this network.